samridhi0302/diabetes-prediction/README.md

 # diabetes-prediction
-This Project includes prediction of diabetes based on varioys parameters
+This Project includes prediction of diabetes based on various parameters